Bookmark saved

 "Did I?"

-Andrew studied the catheter site visible just beneath Jason's shirt collar—the entry point for their regular treatments.
-The area looked slightly inflamed.
+Andrew's gaze dropped to the catheter site just above Jason's shirt collar—the entry point for their regular treatments.
+The skin around it had gone red and slightly puckered.
 He'd have Monroe check it later.

 "I don't want to save anyone."
-Jason's voice cracked, and for a moment, the brave mask slipped.
-Underneath, Andrew glimpsed the terrified child he actually was—a nine-year-old who'd been ripped from his life and held in a basement for months.
+Jason's voice cracked, and for a moment, the brave mask slipped—a nine-year-old who'd been ripped from his life and held in a basement for months.
 "I want to go home.
 I want my dad."

 "That's what you always say."
 Jason looked down at his drawing.
 It depicted a house—crude and childish, but recognizable.
 A stick figure stood in front of it, and next to the figure, Jason had written "DAD" in wobbly letters.

-Something stirred in Andrew's chest.
-His sister had drawn pictures like that in the hospital—stick figures of their parents, a house they'd never go back to.
+Andrew's sister had drawn pictures like that.
+Stick figures of their parents, a house they'd never go back to.
 She'd been nineteen when the genetic heart defect killed her.
-He'd built CDM on that memory.
-Every compromise, every line crossed, traced back to the same conviction: that the work mattered more than the cost.
+Every compromise Andrew had made, every line crossed, traced back to that same hospital room—the smell of antiseptic and fresh flowers rotting in a vase, the sound of a monitor flatting out.
+He had not been able to fix her.
+He was going to fix it for everyone else.

-"Finish your drawing," Andrew said, heading for the door.
+"Finish it," Andrew said, heading for the door.
 "Dr. Monroe will be by later to check on you."

 "I hate you."
 Jason's voice was barely a whisper.

-Andrew paused at the door.
-The words landed harder than they should have.
+Andrew paused.
 "I know," he said, quieter than he'd intended.
-Then he left the room, locking the door behind him.
+Then he left, locking the door behind him.

 His phone vibrated in his pocket.
 Andrew pulled it out and read the message—a terse update from a disposable number he recognized.
 Jeff Tripp.
 The fixer he'd contracted to handle the Delaware situation had sent a single line: Ship neutralized.
 Asset destroyed.
 Caldwell eliminated.